-The return to skills is 0.173 in BSZG in 2013, comparable to the highest of estimates for the OECD countries, such as Germany, US, and UK.
+Drawing on country-specific estimates from Hanushek et al. (2015), returns to cognitive skills in the Chinese labor market in the mid-2010s are on average closer in magnitude to those estimated for Italy, Belgium, and the Nordic countries, and much smaller than those of the U.S., U.K, Germany, Japan, and Korea, countries that have more dynamic economies.
+This suggests that frictions existing in the Chinese economy and labor market might influence the estimated returns.
+Revisiting the regional heterogeneity estimates in Section 5.3, the returns to skills in BSZG is 0.173 in 2013, comparable to the highest of estimates for the OECD countries, such as Germany, US, and UK.
 In less developed regions, the return to skills in 2013 is in a much lower range of 0.02 to 0.08.
 Thus, the constant average return to cognitive skills from 2007 to 2018 reported in Table 4 masks the large regional variation.
 This indicates the huge disparity in industrial development within China and great potential for future improvement.